stegmaja/TSE/paper/paper.md

 Most massive stars are found in hierarchical triples or higher multiplicity systems in which a close inner binary is orbited by one or more distant companions [@Moe:2017].
-A distant companion may significantly alter the evolution of the system by causing large-amplitude oscillations of the inner binary eccentricity (so-called von Zeipel-Kozai-Lidov oscillations) [@Naoz:2016].
+A distant companion may significantly alter the evolution of the system by causing large-amplitude oscillations of the inner binary eccentricity [so-called von Zeipel-Kozai-Lidov oscillations\; @Naoz:2016].
 These oscillations determine how close the inner binary stars pass each other at periapsis and are therefore essential for our understanding of interactions between massive binary stars [@Sana:2012] as well as their compact remnants.
 Understanding the role of tertiary companions for the evolution